Falmouth-Games-Academy/comp110-worksheet-2/README.md

 WHILE running

+  IF guesses > 0

+    list = remaining words
-  word = first word on list
+    word = first word in list

     IF word is correct
       WIN

     ELSE
       likeness = number of correct characters
-    FOR each word in the list
+      FOR each word in list
         IF likeness of current word != likeness of word REMOVE current word from list
       REMOVE word from list
       guesses - 1

+  ELSE
+    LOSE

 ```